Lego DC Comics Super Heroes: Justice League vs. Bizarro League: Synopsis

 They soon discover Bizarro broke in for a reason: to steal the LexCorp duplicator ray that created him.
 Bizarro then blasts Batman, Wonder Woman, Cyborg, and Guy with the ray creating Bizarro versions of themselves, dubbed Batzarro, Bizarra, Cyzarro, and Greenzarro.
-Bizarro takes his newly formed "Bizarro League" back to Bizarro World, but not before taking a bomb and freezing the League with his ice vision.
+Bizarro takes his Bizarro League back to Bizarro World, but not before taking a bomb and freezing the League with his ice vision.
 After Superman thaws the League with his heat vision, the heroes follow them.
 As they leave, Lex Luthor discovers that the bomb Bizarro took was a kryptonite bomb he planned to use on Superman.

 As the Justice League enters the atmosphere of Bizarro World, their vehicles dismantle.
-As it turns out, the planet had odd gold rocks which emitted radiation (dubbed "Weirdiation" by Cyborg) that messed up the powers and technology of anyone who wasn't Kryptonian or a Bizarro.
-The radiation renders Wonder Woman powerless, frequently trips her, limits Guy's constructs to chickens, and causes Cyborg to fall apart, leaving Superman and Batman as the only unaffected Justice Leaguers.
+As it turns out, the planet had odd gold rocks which disrupt the powers and technology of anyone who is not Kryptonian or a Bizarro.
+The radiation renders Wonder Woman powerless, limits Guy's constructs to chickens, and causes Cyborg to fall apart, leaving Superman and Batman as the only unaffected Leaguers.
 They soon notice the Bizarro League battling Darkseid's forces, who have invaded the planet.
-After rescuing the Bizarro League from being crushed by Desaad's weaponry, the Justice League learns that Darkseid invaded to steal the gold rocks and harness the "Weirdiation" for a weapon to render Earth's defenses (including its heroes) completely useless.
+After rescuing the Bizarro League from being crushed by DeSaad's weaponry, the Justice League learns that Darkseid invaded to steal the gold rocks and harness them to disrupt Earth's defenses.
 The Justice League team up with the Bizarro League to take on Darkseid's forces.

 As Superman battles Darkseid, Bizarro uses the kryptonite bomb, believing it will help Superman.
 Unfortunately, Superman is immediately harmed and put in a coma.
 Darkseid thanks Bizarro for his 'help' and uses the Weirdiation rocks to attack Earth, succeeding in turning the Moon into a cube.
 However, Hawkman manages to shield the Earth from the Weirdiation ray.
 On Bizarro World, a dying Superman tells the two Leagues to use the Gold Rocks to overload Darkseid's weapon, which works.
-Darkseid and his remaining minions escape via a Boom-Tube.
+Darkseid and his remaining minions escape via a Boom Tube.
 However, both teams mourn the loss of Superman, and Batman finally sees the good in Superman.
 However, Bizarro states that Superman will live and uses his vortex breath to absorb the kryptonite radiation and save Superman.
 The Bizarro League then help the Justice League get home, but not before they rebuild some of Bizarro World.

-Back on Earth, Lex looks at a cell with a shapeshifting alien.
-He states that even though the Justice League survived Bizarro World, they cannot hope to survive "Operation Doom."
+Back on Earth, Luthor looks at a cell with Martian Manhunter.
+He states that even though the Justice League survived Bizarro World, they cannot hope to survive "Operation Doom".